 A lateral join is a type of correlated subquery that allows data sources to reference columns provided by previous data sources in the same query.
 In practice, this can be used to iterate over each row of a result, similar to a nested foreach loop.
-We will walk through an example below using the CockroachDB 20.1 Alpha and our fictional ride-sharing company MovR.
+We will walk through an example below using CockroachDB 20.1 and our fictional ride-sharing company, MovR.

-First, let’s set up the CockroachDB 20.1 Alpha using your preferred method including Linux, Mac, or Windows binaries, Docker images, or building directly from source.
+First, let’s set up CockroachDB 20.1 using your preferred method including Linux, Mac, or Windows binaries, Docker images, or building directly from source.

 This example will focus on the MovR rides table that is defined as: